 Not only does Facebook use machine learning in their own product to translate languages, fight misinformation, and personalize their user’s timelines, they also are the parent-company for many other products that leverage machine learning, including Oculus VR.

 It’s no secret that Uber has been developing self-driving cars for the past few years.
 But that’s only one of the ways that the company incorporates machine learning into their product.
 Uber has also used machine learning in the following areas:

 - Michaelangelo — Uber’s very own machine learning platform that helps developers create, train, and deploy models

 Get the Skills to Become a Machine Learning Engineer

 To become a machine learning engineer, it’s important to have a background in computer science concepts.

 You’ll need to know how to code and have a solid understanding of algorithms.
 Once you’ve covered the basics, you can start gaining machine learning skills, like data modeling, quadratic computing, and partial differential equations.

-Enroll today in Udacity’s Machine Learning Nanodegree to get started on your journey.
+Enroll today in Udacity’s Machine Learning Nanodegree to get started on your journey or our Enterprise Training Solutions designed to upskill employees and teams.
 At 10 hours a week, you can finish the program in as little as three months, while also getting experience working on real-life projects, including a plagiarism detector.